lhuang-pvamu/Parallel-Computing-Code/Python/ReadMe.md

-# It is the setup instructions for using Anaconda Python
+# It is the setup instruction for using Anaconda Python with Navigator

 ## 1. Download and install Anaconda Python: